nextflow-io/faq/README.md

     process intersect_bed {
         input:
         file bed from bed_collection
-        file bed_features
+        file features from bed_features

         output:
         file 'intersect.bed' into bed_light_activity

         script:
         """
-        bedtools intersect -a $bed -b $bed_features > intersect.bed
+        bedtools intersect -a $bed -b $features > intersect.bed
         """
     }

 In this example, the process will be run only one time.
-Here the channel is a dataflow stream (or queue) and when an item is read it is removed from the channel, as the channel contains only one  file,  when it is read, it sends  a termination signal to the process and it stops.
+Here the channel is a dataflow stream and when an item is read it is removed from the channel, as the channel contains only one file, when it is read, it sends  a termination signal to the process and it stops.

-If you want to run the process as many times as files in bed_collection, you only need to change the declaration of `bed_features` by:
+If you want to run the process as many times as files in `bed_collection`, you only need to change the declaration of `features` by:

-    file bed_features.first()
+    file features from bed_features.first()

-This code generates a dataflow value (or singleton).
+This code generates a dataflow value (ie. a singleton value).
 This type of channels can be used as many times as needed, because it always returns the same value without removing it.
-That is way with this command the process will be run as many time as bed files inside the bed_collection channel.
+That is way with this command the process will be run as many time as bed files inside the `bed_collection` channel.

 ### 9. How do I collect the actual filenames from files that result from processes?